alessandrosp/py-text-db/README.md

     pytd.insert_into("user", ["001", "John Bennoth", "john@example.com"])
     pytd.insert_into("user", ["002", "Bela Lugosi", "dracula@example.com"])

-If you look into your db/ folder you'll see a new text file has been created, *user*.
+If you look into your db/ folder you will see that a new text file has been created, *user*.
 Each row represents a user with the first row representing the header of the table.
-Values are separeated via tabs by default (this case be changed in the db_settings.py file).
+Values are separeated via tabs by default (this can be easily changed in the db_settings.py file).

-As a matter of fact, you don't need to check the db/ folder, as you have two methods to explore the database and its tables: **show_tables()** and **select_from**, see:
+As a matter of fact, you do not need to check the db/ folder directly, as you have two methods to explore the database and its tables: **show_tables()** and **select_from()**, see:

     for table in pytd.show_tables():
         print(table) # It prints: user

-    pytd.select_from("user") # It returns the whole table without storing it
+    pytd.select_from("user") # It returns the whole table

-As we have not specified any *where* clause for the select_from, the whole table is returned.
+As we have not specified any *where* clause for the select_from(), the whole table is returned.
 Tables are always returned as Pandas DataFrame.

 | id | name | email |
 | :------------- | :------------- | :------------- |
 | 001 | John Bennoth | john@example.com |
 | 002 | Bela Lugosi | dracula@example.com |

-Let's populate the database some more, so that we can do more intersting stuff.
+Let's populate the database some more, so that we can do more interesting stuff.
 We can start by creating some additional users:

     pytd.insert_into("user", ["003", "Claude Shannon", "entropy@example.com"])
     pytd.insert_into("user", ["004", "Alan Turing", "machine@example.com"])